isomerpages/ogp/_about-us/corporate/chienling.md

   * Set-up and launched OGP’s allocation framework for hiring

-  * Did the bulk of hiring operations and pipeline management to grow OGP by more than 100 people from 2022-2023
+  * Spearheaded bulk of hiring operations and pipeline management to grow OGP by more than 100 people from 2022-2023
 quote: ""
 linkedinId: ""